 If you’re interested in saving time booking hotels for large groups, you might want to sign up for a free account with Hotel Engine.

-Hotel Engine customers are given a dedicated Project Manager to help with bookings for big groups, which eliminates the hassles and inconveniences of doing the work yourself.
+Hotel Engine customers are given a dedicated trip manager to help them with bookings for big groups, which eliminates the hassles and inconveniences of doing the work yourself.

-Alongside the rest of our expert Groups team, they’ll provide you with specialized recommendations based on the type of group you’re traveling with, and any special needs, requests, or amenities you require.
+They’ll provide you with specialised recommendations based on the type of group you’re travelling with, and any special needs, requests, or amenities you require.

 They’ll also assist with booking and making adjustments to itineraries, guest lists, and booking modifications — so you can spend that time elsewhere.

 Hotel Engine is on a mission to radically simplify trip management for everyone.
 The free-to-use platform makes best-in-class support and simplification accessible to businesses of all sizes.

 Trusted by over 750,000 travellers and over 700,000 properties around the world.

 Ready to simplify your group trip planning?
 Sign up for a free account to get started today.

 Sara Kern is a Copywriter at Hotel Engine.
 She worked as a writer in the tech and apparel industries for almost a decade before joining the HE family, but also has experience coordinating business travel for fast-moving nonprofits, so she knows firsthand how hard it can be.
 She joined Hotel Engine in 2022 and is excited to be a part of the movement to radically simplify trip management for everyone.